gd-zhang/IQC-Game/README.md

 pip install mosek
 ```

  - Note that you will need the MOSEK license.
-You can request a free license if you are student or faculty (https://docs.mosek.com/9.2/licensing/index.html).
-For more license issue, please check the instruction [here](https://docs.mosek.com/9.2/licensing/index.html).
+You can request a free [academic license](https://www.mosek.com/products/academic-licenses/) if you are a student or faculty.
+For license issues, please check the instruction [here](https://docs.mosek.com/9.2/licensing/index.html).
- - You could also use other installed solver in CVXPY, however the results would be quite different.
+ - You could also use other installed solvers in CVXPY, however the results would be quite different.
 We found that MOSEK solver is stable numerically and runs faster than other packages.

 ## Citation